 My home studio is a blessing and a curse.
 Yes it means I have a world of creation at my fingertips, but it can also be hard to shut off, not realise you’ve been sitting in front of a screen for 16 hours, or indeed forgotten how to communicate to another human being, or that food and sleep are necessities and you can’t actually live off the sounds of your speakers.
 It can be fun, but it can sometimes be a lonely process.
 Wisdom Teeth was an exception to that.
 There’s something about this project that brought the people closest to me together to create something beautiful, and I’m so bloody proud of and thankful for each of them.

-As much as I'd love to take the credit, The piano you hear is my mate Alex.
+As much as I'd love to take the credit, the piano you hear is my dear friend Alex.
 My go-to keys player, Wisdom Teeth was yet another project that I roped him into to be my brain to DAW translator.
-With my old upright piano Meg not being tuned to concert pitch makes things an extra mission, but Al's always there for that extra bit of sauce.
-The biggest of thank you’s also go to Tim and Andrew for lending me their ears, giving feedback on endless bounces, and generally being my musical hype men when I really need it!
+With my old upright piano 'Meg' not being tuned to concert pitch it makes things an extra mission, but Al never fails to give me that cheeky bit of sauce!
+The biggest of thank you’s also go to Tim and Drew Jodi for lending me their ears, giving feedback on endless bounces, and generally being my musical hype men when I really need it!

-And George, whose drums absolutely tore it up in the second half of the track!
-In a beer-fuelled recording blitz we squeezed into his little drum shed for what we thought would be a bit of fun but from the first drunken take everything just clicked.
+And George the drummer, who absolutely tore it up in the second half of the track!
+George really brought the idea to life for me, and whenever that lad is behind a drum kit it instantly sounds huge!
+In a beer-fuelled recording blitz we squeezed into his little drum shed for what we thought would be just a bit of fun, but from the first drunken take everything just clicked and I couldn't be happier with how it all sounds!

 When I set my mum the challenge of painting the artwork, I didn’t have a single doubt in my mind that she would absolutely smash it!
 A few lessons later, having learnt the entirely new technique of oil painting, she sends over a stunning painting of the stills taken from the video.
 Well, I definitely know where I get the creative gene from now!
 Mum- Thank you!